Last Updated on 15 December, 2020 by Veronica

 Amboy, Roy’s Motel & Cafe

-In Amboy, it’s where we’re going to do a night at Roy’s Motel & Café (if it’s open), or wherever you want, but don’t miss it.
+In Amboy, it’s where you’re going to do a night at Roy’s Motel & Café (if it’s open) or wherever you want, but don’t miss it.

 Amboy Crater